 Securities and mutual funds

 A named or endowed fund is a long-term fund.
 Investment income from the fund can be used for a purpose that the donor usually designates.
-Each year, the Alzheimer Society of Huron County is able to use income from the endowments to support a variety of research and program needs.
+Each year, the Alzheimer Society Huron Perth is able to use income from the endowments to support a variety of research and program needs.

-Building an endowment is essential because it will ensure that the Alzheimer Society of Huron County has the stable source of funding to provide the leadership necessary for Alzheimer's disease research and care in Huron County.
+Building an endowment is essential because it will ensure that the Alzheimer Society Huron Perth has the stable source of funding to provide the leadership necessary for Alzheimer's disease research and care in Huron and Perth Counties.

 Endowment funds can be established in honour, or in memory of a donor, family member or loved one, and often represent a lasting tribute and a personal story or accomplishment.